-generators and this clearly affect our consumption data for this fuel vehicles are connected to local electricity networks and we favour the purchase of electricity to limit local emissions.
-Our Dewa III site, located in the Dubai desert, is the only exception within the 2019 reporting scope.
-There, energy is produced using diesel-powered through the combustion of diesel fuel, LPG and petrol (Scope 1), and those related to the purchase of electricity from the grid (Scope 2).
+It is used as a fuel for the car fleet and for construction vehicles generators and this clearly affect our consumption data for this fuel through the combustion of diesel fuel, LPG and petrol (Scope 1), and those related to the purchase of electricity from the grid (Scope 2).
 The latter are generated upstream by energy plants and can vary significantly according to the energy mix of the countries20 where we operate.